BJClarke/troubleshoot/ts_apps.md

 You can't create an app or a service if your current organization doesn't have a space associated with it.

-When you try to create an app in Bluemix, you see the following error message:
+When you try to create an app in {{site.data.keyword.Bluemix_notm}}, you see the following error message:
 {: tsSymptoms}

 `BXNUI0515E: The spaces in the org weren't retrieved.
 Either a network connection problem occurred, or your current organization does not have a space associated with it.`